bharathcs/go-ai-utils/cmd/summon_homun/README.md

 - `gitea.username`: Your Gitea username (default: system username)
 - `gitea.base_url`: Gitea instance base URL (default: https://gitea.com)

 The tool will automatically determine whether to use GitHub or Gitea configuration based on the repository URL.
-This is particularly useful when you have different usernames for different platforms (e.g., `bharathcs` for GitHub and `bhcs` for Gitea).
+This is particularly useful when you have different usernames for different platforms.

 ## Installation